Ongoing troop project creating office buildings sees more work by Army Reserve engineer units during CSTX 86-23-02

 |0

-This work, Ongoing troop project creating office buildings sees more work by Army Reserve engineer units during CSTX 86-23-02 [Image 56 of 56], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ongoing troop project creating office buildings sees more work by Army Reserve engineer units during CSTX 86-23-02, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT